Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/project_description.rst

 ==========================  =======================================================
 **Week**                    **Notes**
 | Week 8, April 18          | Project introduction, Simulation installation, Q&A
-| Week 9, April 25          | VIO example in Webots, Simulation development, Q&A
+| Week 9, April 25          | Simulation development, Q&A
 | Week 10, May 2            | Simulation development, Q&A
                             | Select the hardware group in Moodle before May 9
-| Week 11, May 9            | Hardware introduction, drone software installation
+| Week 11, May 9            | Hardware introduction, pick up your drone by group
                             | Simulation due 23:59 CET, submit the code in Moodle
 | Week 12, May 16           | Hardware development, Q&A
 | Week 13, May 23           | Hardware development, Q&A